art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/posters.md

 ### Practical Aspect
 - Nitty-gritty twists that are often overlooked in academic papers.
 - Debugging process to identify and address the source of failures.
+- Attitude and mindset when dealing with failures.

 ## Submission Instructions